The Jewish Chronicle Is Standing By Its Story About Priti Patel

 The Jewish Chronicle is standing by its claims that Downing Street knew about Priti Patel's meetings with Israeli officials earlier than previously admitted.

-When asked by BuzzFeed News whether the paper was standing by the story, the newspaper's editor confirmed he was fully behind it.
+When asked by BuzzFeed News whether the newspaper was standing by the story, its editor confirmed he was fully behind it.

 "Very much so," said Stephen Pollard, a veteran political journalist.
 "Rechecked with one source and I'm very happy to stick to it."

-The international development secretary's future is in doubt, following an incredibly confusing series of events after she failed to declare meetings with Israeli politicians while she was on a "family holiday" to the country in August.
+The future of Patel, the international development secretary, is in doubt following an incredibly confusing series of events after she failed to declare meetings with Israeli politicians that took place while she was on a "family holiday" to the country in August.

 As a result Patel has cut short a trip to Uganda and is currently flying home to the UK, amid suggestions that she will be fired soon after landing in London.